 I write employing informed imagination, philosophical thought, research, and a bit of daydreaming.
 I write solely as an expression of art, art for art's sake.

 The vignettes, short stories, and novelettes contained within my collective works are especially close to my artistic heart, as each story was born from what I was experiencing, learning, thinking and wondering about at the time.
 I treasure these shorter works, and believe that they represent my art at its finest.

 Niko Zinovii began experimenting with drawing and imaginative writing in his early teens, sketching and writing science fiction and fantasy purely as a creative endeavor, as a pastime.

-Later in life, from 1990 to 1994, Niko individually wrote 16 original feature-length screenplays on spec plus 2 additional feature-length screenplays co-written with his brother, author Taylor St. Sauvage Brandon, who Niko worked closely with regarding screenplays and later children's books.
+Later in life, from 1990 to 1994, Niko individually wrote 16 original feature-length screenplays on spec plus 2 additional feature-length screenplays co-written with Taylor St. Sauvage Brandon, who Niko worked closely with regarding screenplays and later children's books.

 Several screenplays had been optioned, a few projects came close to being produced, but in the end, that vital element of good fortune proved elusive.

 “For nearly three decades, while pursuing our individual and joint creative endeavors, Taylor and I endured seemingly unending hardships and frustrations.
 It was Taylor’s genuine appreciation for my writing and artwork that made these torturous years easier to bear.
 I’m thankful to him for this, and also for his unbounded enthusiasm, his never-give-up attitude, and his Spartan stoicism.”—Niko Zinovii

 From 1994 to 1998: As one of the founding partners of a small publishing company, Niko was fully immersed creatively in doing the initial artwork for 16 picture books of the Upside Down Animals children's books series—a series of internationally published children's picture books that Niko views as a creative success that he is very proud of.